medvedevgroup/ESSColor/README.md

 The decompressed folder contains 3 files.

-* mega.essd
+* simplitigs.fa
-    * a set of simplitigs correspoinding the union ESS.
+    * a FASTA file with set of simplitigs correspoinding to the union ESS.
-* meta.txt.gz
+* meta.txt
-    * Contains a gzipped text file with a header indicating value of k, followed by C rows each indicating name of the samples.
+    * Contains a text file with a header indicating value of k-mer size, followed by C rows each indicating name of the samples.
-* dec\_ess\_color
+* matrix.txt
    * ordered color matrix in plaintext